Dado-Chumbado/roll-dice-dnd/README.md

 - save the file and quit
 - start the bot with the command `python3 discord_client.py`

-docker build . -t roll-dices && docker run -d roll-dices
+[comment]: <> (docker build . -t roll-dices && docker run -d roll-dices)

+New version:
+docker-compose up -d